Downtown Cincinnati: Cityscape

-Downtown Cincinnati is marked by its large collection of historic architecture and contains several historic districts and dozens of buildings on the National Register of Historic Places listings in downtown Cincinnati, Ohio.
+Downtown Cincinnati is marked by its large collection of historic architecture and contains several historic districts and dozens of buildings on the National Register of Historic Places.

 All but one of the twenty-five tallest buildings in Cincinnati are located in Downtown Cincinnati.
-The Carew Tower has a public observation deck on the forty-ninth floor.
+The Carew Tower had a public observation deck on the forty-ninth floor, though it has since closed.

 Since 1971, the Cincinnati Skywalk has connected buildings throughout downtown via a series of primarily indoor, elevated walkways.
 The Skywalk was officially completed as a 1.3 mile contiguous path in 1997, but has since fallen into disfavor by city leaders, and some sections have been removed.

 Culture

 Downtown Cincinnati is an increasingly residential area with former commercial space, such as Park Place at Lytle, being converted into luxury condos.
-The population was 4,850 at the 2010 census.

 Museums downtown include the high-rise Contemporary Arts Center, National Underground Railroad Freedom Center, and the Taft Museum of Art.

 The Banks is a waterfront mixed-use development hosting bars and restaurants.
-It is especially crowded following games at the adjacent Paul Brown Stadium and Great American Ball Park, the stadiums of the Cincinnati Bengals and Cincinnati Reds.
+It is especially crowded following games at the adjacent Paycor Stadium and Great American Ball Park, the stadiums of the Cincinnati Bengals and Cincinnati Reds.